CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-01-03-WeaponizingApathy.md

 ![Bomb Blast in Peshawar](/conflict_urbanism_sp2023/images/WeaponizingApathy/Terrorism1.jpg)

-<iframe frameborder="0" class="juxtapose" width="100%" height="450" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=1d098056-ebaa-11ed-b5bd-6595d9b17862"></iframe>
+<iframe frameborder="0" class="juxtapose" width="100%" height="600" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=1d098056-ebaa-11ed-b5bd-6595d9b17862"></iframe>

-#### Consolidating
+![Mapping Out Collective Conflict](/conflict_urbanism_sp2023/images/WeaponizingApathy/Terrorism+Flood.jpeg) *Map by Iza Khan*

-This particular project builds on two key spatial traumas and overlays the data to find points of global isolation.
+## This particular project builds on two key spatial traumas and overlays the data to find points of global isolation.

-![Mapping Out Collective Conflict](/conflict_urbanism_sp2023/images/WeaponizingApathy/Terrorism+Flood.jpeg)

 Specifically, for the two cities who have been living at the frontlines of both these issues.

-## Swat District
+#### Swat District

 ![Swat Overlaying](/conflict_urbanism_sp2023/images/WeaponizingApathy/SwatNews.png)

 The Swat valley faced a huge loss in infrastructural damages that included bridges and mosques, the roads between Bahrain and Kalam which was built in 2018 for Rs10 billion cost, were washed away due to the intense floods.
 Swat has also been on the frontlines of the terrorism conflict throughout the years and is seeing a rise in terrorist activities due to the growing threat of TTP (Tehreek-e-Taliban Pakistan)

-## Jacoabad
+#### Jacoabad

 ![Jacoabad Overlaying](/conflict_urbanism_sp2023/images/WeaponizingApathy/jacobabad2.jpeg)